maepopi/audio-dataset-manager/README.md

 The process should be pretty much the same than under Linux, but I hit some snags in my testing so I'll tell you exactly what I did to make it work.

-Download and install [Anaconda] (https://www.anaconda.com/download).
+Download and install [Anaconda](https://www.anaconda.com/download).
 Then, create a new environment like this:

 ```conda create env --name your-env-name python==3.9```

 Of course, replace "your-env-name" by the name of your environment.
 In my case it's "audio-dataset-manager.
 Once that's done, activate it like this:

 ```conda activate your-env-name```

+Install ffmpeg and add it to your PATH.
+You have a tutorial [here](https://www.youtube.com/watch?v=jZLqNocSQDM).

 #### Clone this repo